The Videomaster Rally Home T.V. Game system,

 removed using black markers.
 The reason for

-this mistake is obvious: the Vidomaster Rally box was made using a
+this mistake is obvious: the Vidomaster Rally box was illustrated using a

 Videomaster Olympic screen-shot, the next model